kny5/fabacademy_antonio_anaya/docs/assignments/week06.md

 3. Disable steppers.
 3. Move the cart to the closest corner of the build plate.
 4. Using a small piece of normal bond paper, check the Z axis distance to the plate by passing through the nozzle and the build platform.
-5. If you feel the paper passing too tight, lose the Z axis bolt, until the paper passes throughfully.
+5. If you feel the paper passing too tight, lose the Z axis bolt, until the paper passes with a slight friction resistance.
 6. Move to the next corner and repeat the steps 3 to 5.
-7. Once all the corners are aadjusted move to the center.
+7. Once all the corners are adjusted move to the center.
 8. Enable steppers again and make a test print.
 9. If the print sticks to the printing bed the calibration was successful.
-10. If not, repeat the process, until it's succesfull.
+10. If not, repeat the process, until it's successful.